 As you can see, it scrapes away easily with a finger nail; barely any pressure on my part.

-After the residue softens, scrape off as much as you can and wash the glass bottle in warm soapy water.
+After the residue softens, scrape off as much as you can with a plastic razor blade scraper and wash the glass bottle in warm soapy water.

 A scrubby sponge is helpful to remove the remaining sticky residue.
 Dry the glass, and in no time at all your bottle will be sparkling clean like this one.
 Not a bit of sticky residue is left!